hedaplan/Skychat/README.md

-# skychat
+# Skychat
-Skychat is a secret messaging site between friends that resets its database anonymously every 24 hours.
+Skychat is an anonymous messaging application between friends.
+It is a messaging site based on firebase database.